 Patients reported good access to the practice and said that emergency appointments were available on the same day.
-There were clear instructions for patients requiring urgent care when the practice was closed.
 The practice had good facilities and was well equipped to treat patients and meet their dental needs.
-There was a clear complaints system with evidence demonstrating the practice responded quickly to issues raised.
+There was a clear complaints system with evidence demonstrating that the practice responded quickly to issues raised.
 The practice had a positive approach to using complaints and concerns to improve the quality of the service.